 - Cool the cake entirely before glazing: Otherwise, you’ll end up with a drippy, sticky mess.

-Spoon the flour into your measuring cup, then use the back of a knife to level it off (rather than scooping the cup into your bag of flour).
-That way, you won’t accidentally add too much and throw off the texture of the homemade gingerbread bread.
+- Use the spoon and level method to measure the flour: Spoon the flour into your measuring cup, then use the back of a knife to level it off rather than scooping the cup into your bag of flour.

-- A dollop of yogurt or whipped cream/ whipped coconut cream
+- A dollop of yogurt or whipped cream

-- A scoop of ice cream, like this healthy vegan vanilla ice cream
+- A scoop of ice cream like this vegan vanilla ice cream

 - A drizzle of additional maple syrup or honey

-- A sprinkle of chopped nuts (usually combined with yogurt/cream/ice cream)
+- A sprinkle of chopped nuts, usually combined with yogurt, cream or ice cream

-- A healthy poached pear or poached apple would also pair wonderfully with a warm slice of this gingerbread bread for a holiday dessert.
+- A poached pear or poached apple would also pair wonderfully with a warm slice of this gingerbread

 And, personally, I love enjoying a slice with either a warm mug of tea, coffee, or hot chocolate!

-Reheat: You can warm the pieces in a toaster oven (if not iced/glazed) or in the microwave.
+Reheat: You can warm the pieces in a toaster oven (if not iced) or in the microwave.

-You might also like to browse through my collection ofquick breads, and my holiday recipes!
+You might also like to browse through my collection of healthy quick breads and my holiday recipes!

 Healthy Gingerbread Loaf